ovska/FlameCsv/docs/docs/examples.md

 > [!NOTE]
 > The @"System.Exception" parameter is used to suppress flushing any remaining data if the write operation errored.
 A `using`-statement or `Dispose` can be used to clean up the writer instance similarly, but you lose the aforementioned benefit by only disposing.
 You can safely wrap a manually completed writer in a `using` block, since multiple completions are harmless.

+## Parallel reading and writing

+For CPU bound workloads, you can read and write CSV data in parallel by adding `AsParallel()` to the reading or writing pipeline.
+Parallel operations have higher memory use and overhead, but can provide significant speedups on multi-core systems where parsing and formatting the records is the bottleneck.

+When reading in parallel, you can either use `ReadUnordered` to get an enumerable to loop over the parsed record batches, or `ForEachUnordered` to process the batches directly with a callback (the callback can be invoked concurrently by multiple threads!)

+> [!WARNING]
+> Parallel operations are inherently **unordered**, and record batches may be written or read out of order.

 ## CSV without a header

 To read or write headerless CSV:

 1. Annotate types with @"FlameCsv.Attributes.CsvIndexAttribute"
 2. Set @"FlameCsv.CsvOptions`1.HasHeader?displayProperty=nameWithType" to `false`